Resurrection (2025 film): Critical response

 Resurrection received generally positive reviews from critics, who praised Bi Gan's direction and style, though some took issue with its opaque narrative.
-On the review aggregator website Rotten Tomatoes, 90% of 29 critics' reviews are positive.
-Metacritic, which uses a weighted average, assigned the film a score of 82 out of 100, based on 10 critics, indicating "universal acclaim".
+On the review aggregator website Rotten Tomatoes, 91% of 94 critics' reviews are positive, with an average rating of 8.3/10.
+The website's critics consensus reads, "Pushing against the boundaries of storytelling with overwhelming style, Bi Gan's Resurrection is equal parts inscrutable and invigoratingly awake to the endless possibilities of cinema."
+Metacritic, which uses a weighted average, assigned the film a score of 87 out of 100, based on 25 critics, indicating "universal acclaim" reviews.

 Peter Bradshaw of The Guardian gave it four out of five stars, writing, "It is a deeply mysterious film whose enigma extends to the title – is what is happening 'resurrection' in any clear transformative sense? [...]
 Asking or answering these questions may not be the film's point and its riddling quality, combined with its spectacular visual effects, may leave some audiences agnostic – and I myself wasn't sure about the silent-movie type effects.
 Yet it’s a work of real artistry."
 For The New York Times, Manohla Dargis said, "What makes the film especially delectable is that Bi Gan changes visual styles and narrative techniques throughout this movie odyssey. [...]
-Chockablock with nods to other films and filmmakers, Resurrection is a cinephile’s delight.
-[It] may be wreathed in melancholy, but Bi Gan’s own journey through cinema is enlivening and encouraging."
+Chockablock with nods to other films and filmmakers, Resurrection is a cinephile's delight.
+[It] may be wreathed in melancholy, but Bi Gan's own journey through cinema is enlivening and encouraging."

 A few critics singled out the film's long take that appears near the end.
-Ben Croll of TheWrap called it a "breathlessly conceived and astonishingly pulled-off [...] bravura sequence"; The Film Stages Su Zhuo-ning wrote, "The New Year’s Eve escapade, in particular, is an absolute marvel.
-There’s a casual fluidity to how things unfold as two characters make their way through the neighborhood that immediately creates a surreal, trance-like atmosphere. [...]
-Such choices—e.g. when the frame’s entire color scheme changes upon a character’s forceful entry into the room—take your breath away."
+Ben Croll of TheWrap called it a "breathlessly conceived and astonishingly pulled-off [...] bravura sequence"; The Film Stages Su Zhuo-ning wrote, "The New Year's Eve escapade, in particular, is an absolute marvel.
+There's a casual fluidity to how things unfold as two characters make their way through the neighborhood that immediately creates a surreal, trance-like atmosphere. [...]
+Such choices—e.g. when the frame's entire color scheme changes upon a character's forceful entry into the room—take your breath away."

-In a negative review for Deadline, Damon Wise criticized the film's storyline: "While the visuals are endlessly inventive, the narrative is simply just endless; none of these vignettes seem have any plot or resolution whatsoever, which is certainly cool as a concept but not so much fun to watch. [...]
+In a negative review for Deadline, Damon Wise criticized the film's storyline: "While the visuals are endlessly inventive, the narrative is simply just endless; none of these vignettes seem to have any plot or resolution whatsoever, which is certainly cool as a concept but not so much fun to watch. [...]
 Resurrection (whatever that title really means) is oddly liberating, being a film that — it would appear — operates on dream logic and leaves interpretation up to the individual."